JeffersonGibin/express-rate-limiter-core/README.md

 });

 /**
- * This is apply rate limit in the express.
+ * Apply rate limit in the express.
  */
 app.use(rateLimit.apply);